cqs-data61/.github/profile/README.md

 # Cybersecurity and Quantum Systems Group, Data61, CSIRO
+## Executable Science Initiative
 The repos here contain the published papers and research from [Cybersecurity and Quantum Systems Group](https://research.csiro.au/cybersecurity-quantum-systems/), Data61, CSIRO.

+Our Executable Science initiative promotes the release of implementation code alongside research publications (where possible), making it easier for other scientists to adopt, validate, and build upon the work.
+By advocating for transparency and reproducibility, it seeks to accelerate innovation and facilitate seamless integration of our research findings into ongoing scientific efforts.

 <!-- STATS-START -->
 *GitHub Stats (Updated: 22-10-2024)*
 ![Forks](https://img.shields.io/badge/Forks-127-orange) ![Stars](https://img.shields.io/badge/Stars-534-yellow)